-- Currently offering Albizia lebbeck (a shade tree non-native to Africa that is valued as lumber and for some medicinal purposes).
+- Currently offering Albizia lebbek.
 Lots of demand but only if free.
-So they are going for the free model because the goal is to put as many trees in the ground as possible. - Adding parkia biglobosa which is nitrogen fixing species, which will be another free offering.
+So they are going for free model because goal is to put as many trees in the ground as possible. - Adding parkia biglobossa which is nitrogen fixing species, which will be another free offering.
 Also can be used for soup making.
 Farmers asking for this species.
 Quasi native species (been around for a while).
-This is being trialed in 2022 in the older sites. - Experimenting with other varieties that are paid value add oranges, cashews, mahogany (20 year investment). \$1 per orange seedling, for example. - Farmers demanding mango
+This is being trialed in 2022 in the older sites. - Experimenting with other varieties that are paid value add oranges, cashews, mahogany (20 year investment). \$1 per orange seedling, for example. - o Farmers demanding mango

-Seed sourcing
+Seed sourcing -

-- Citrus, mahogany, cashews (economic) seedlings coming from Cano, another state in Nigeria via FRIN (Nigerian govt.) - Albezia seeds come via FRIN currently (government forestry research institute).
+- Citrus, mahogany, cashews (economic) seedlings coming from Cano, another state in Nigeria via FRIN (Nigerian govt) - Albezia seeds come via FRIN currently (government forestry research institute).
 Currently diversifying to use a private vendor to de-risk on the supply side.
 Now have one private seed supplier (40%), plus FRIN (60%).
-Private suppliers also supply most of the economic seeds. - Grafting used to accelerate the growth of the citrus varieties only.
-Testing in a centralized nursery will then be rolled out to farmers.
+Private supplier also is supplying most of the economic seeds. - Grafting used to accelerate the growth of the citrus varieties only.
+Testing in centralized nursery then will be rolled out to farmers. - Planting practices

-Planting practices

-- Mostly perimeter planting, but also significant amounts of next to house planting.

-- herdsmen (nomadic "Fellanes")

-have been going around

-communities cutting down trees to

-feed them to cattle, which can be a

-risk for trees planted on farm

-perimeters.
-This is why they plant

-trees near to houses, to increase

-security.
-Herdsmen represent a

-significant challenge to farmers, as

-confrontation can result in violence.

-Legally there is little the farmers can

-do as official government policies

-favor the herdsmen.
-The existing

-government is Fellane, resulting in

-policies favorable to the Fellane tribe.
-Elections in 2023 may result in policy changes that could shift in favor of increased farmer protections.
+- Mostly perimeter planting, but also significant amounts of next to house planting. - Herdsmen (nomadic "Fellanes") have been going around communities cutting down trees to feed them to cattle, which can be a risk for trees planted on farm perimeters.
+This is why they plant trees near to house, to increase security.
+Herdsmen represent a significant challenge to farmers, as confrontation can result in violence.
+Legally there is little the farmers can do as official government policies favor the herdsmen.
+The existing government is Fellane, resulting in policies favorable to the Fellane tribe.
+Elections in 2023 may result in changes to the policies that could shift in favor of increased farmer protections.
 We observed these herdsmen moving through farmer properties on many occasions on our visit, appearing to disregard the private property rights of the farmers without hesitation or fear.